weng851107/OperationSystems/README.md

 Segmentation Table

 - Logical address：(seg#, offset)
-  - Offset has the SAME lemgth as physical address
+  - Offset has the SAME length as physical address
 - <font color='red'>Segmentation table</font> - maps two-dimensional physical addresses; each table entry has：
   - *Base(4 bytes)*: the start physical address
   - *Limit(4 bytes)*: the length of the segment